December 29, 2025 (5mo ago)

 • I taught Claude my communication style → It adapts appropriately

-It's not "AI writes code for me."
-It's "AI applies my expertise when I'm too tired to remember all of it myself."
+I don't think of this as "AI writes code for me."
+It's closer to AI applying my own expertise back to me when I'm too tired to remember all of it myself.

 Want These Commands?